 The ElectraLink Advisory Services team provides a range of services geared towards gas shippers to help you navigate a complex regulatory landscape, control operating costs, understand your data and explore emerging opportunities.

-TPIs have become significant partners for energy suppliers and are a great source of new customers.
+TPIs have become significant partners for energy suppliers and aggregators, and are a great source of new customers.
 However, the TPI market is not yet regulated, and suppliers can gain from greater scrutiny of TPI partners and high standards.

 An effective TPI Assurance framework will minimise the risk of failure against Ofgem’s incoming licence condition changes by ensuring TPI partners understand and comply with their obligations.
 An effective framework will also provide clear guidance around selling practices and reduce the risk of future claim.
-To give suppliers confidence in TPI compliance, our Advisory Services team works with you to identify best practices and inhouse protections to improve our relationships with TPI partners.
+To give suppliers and aggregators confidence in TPI compliance, our Advisory Services team works with you to identify best practices and inhouse protections to improve our relationships with TPI partners.

 The Advisory Team